 I need information about...

-This test is done to find out if you have abnormal proteins in your blood.
+This test is done to find out if you have abnormal proteins called cryoglobulins in your blood.

 Blood proteins include normal immunoglobulins, or antibodies, like IgG and IgM.
 But they can also include antibodies linked to autoimmune diseases.
-These abnormal blood proteins are dissolved in your blood at body temperature.
-But when you are in a cold environment, they thicken and clump together.
+These abnormal blood proteins (cryoglobulins) are dissolved in your blood at the normal body temperature.
+But when you are in a cold environment, they may thicken and clump together.
 This restricts the blood flow to your joints, muscles and organs.
 This can eventually lead to damage and inflammation of your blood vessels and tissues.

-These abnormal proteins are called cryoglobulins.
 High levels of cryoglobulins may be a sign that your body is making abnormal proteins.
-This condition is seen with a number of disorders and conditions, such as Raynaud's syndrome, lupus, rheumatoid arthritis, Sjogren's syndrome, leukemia, and lymphoma.
+This condition is seen with a number of autoimmune disorders and conditions, such as Raynaud syndrome, lupus, rheumatoid arthritis, Sjogren syndrome, leukemia, and lymphoma.

 You may need this test if your healthcare provider suspects that you have a problem with your blood proteins.
-Symptoms tend to occur in cold weather and include:
+Symptoms tend to happen in cold weather and include:

 Numbness or tingling